Our Contract Administration guide will cover:

-With the foundations laid and the parties in agreement of the outcome and expectations, the contract moves onto the Contract Authoring stage.
+With the foundations laid and the parties in agreement on the outcome and expectations, the contract moves onto the Contract Authoring stage.
 Also known as Contract Writing, the Contract Authoring stage involves the parties and stakeholders establishing the terms and conditions of a contract.
 Typically, a legal team or another party will write the contract that defines the agreement by bringing together standard clauses, key dates, pricing, and other crucial data.

-Effective Contract Administration will significantly improve the chances of successful contract delivery and continues to provide a profitable outcome for the wider business until the contract finishes.
+Effective Contract Administration will significantly improve the chances of successful contract delivery and provide a profitable outcome for the wider business until the contract finishes.
 But there is no doubt that it can be a complex, sophisticated and time-consuming process.
 Companies across the globe are exploring ways to replace outdated, inefficient processes with contract review, creation, and management tools like Summize.

 Some of the main benefits include cost-effectiveness, accuracy, and speed.
 With Summize, users can reduce the time spent reviewing a contract by up to 85%, freeing up time and resources for other fee-earning activities.
 Using our software can simplify your business processes and empower your legal team to focus on your company's future.